 RVs are Inefficient

 RVs are large and slow.
-Gas mileage about what you’d expect with a vehicle of this size and weight—especially on mountain roads.
+Gas mileage is about what you’d expect with a vehicle of this size and weight—especially on mountain roads.
 The Winnebago Via offers twelve miles per gallon–the higher end of fuel efficiency in RVs.
 Most are closer to five to ten miles per gallon.
 If you are towing a travel trailer with your own truck, expect a 20%-50% decrease in fuel economy.

 Diesel Fuel is a Headache